Amplicode/amplicode-frontend/CONTRIBUTING.md

 - `get options`: we tell Yeoman what options are allowed and get the values of those options.
 - `configure Yeoman`: set the source and destination directory, register transformations, etc.
-- `get project model`: read it from file system if the model file path was provided in options, or get it directly from Studio using integration.
+- `get GraphQL schema`: for example, read it from file system using file path is provided in options.
 - `get answers`: ask questions and get the answers.
 Or get the answers from options.
 - `derive template model`: use answers, options and project model to create a **template model** - a set of data that will be used to resolve interpolations in the template.
 This stage is kind of like MobX's `@computed`.
 - `write`: use the template and template model to resolve the interpolations and write the result to the file system.